ndevenish/Blender_ioEDM/EDM_Specification.md

 bytes manually it *appears* to be of a structure including a chunk of at least 12 doubles:

-    uchar   field1;
+    uchar   field1;       # Either 0, 1 or 2
     double  field2[12];
     uchar   unknown[48];

-With the first field having values on order of ~2, and the last section filled with data that does not appear to have a sensible-looking direct numerical value.
+With the first field having values in the set (0, 1, 2), and the last section filled with data that does not appear to have a sensible-looking direct numerical value.

-After the list of materials, which are of a predictable type, the list of nodes appears to be parent transforms for renderable objects - and includes animation data.
+After the list of materials, which are of a predictable type, there is a small unknown block - that seems to always consist of a single `uint = 0`, followed by another number.
+After this the list of nodes appears to be parent transforms for renderable objects - and includes  animation data.
 Types that appear in this list:

 - `model::Node`
 - `model::TransformNode`